Skip to Main Content

 2. Under Response Requirements, turn the Add Requirements setting on.
 Leave it on the setting Force Response.

 3. Click Add Skip Logic.
-In the Skip Logic window, change the settings to “Skip from this question to End of Survey if I disagree Is Selected”.
+In the Skip Logic window, change the settings to “Skip from this question to End of Survey if No, I do not consent Is Selected”.
 Then click Confirm.

 If successful, you will see the skip logic definition displayed by the question text.
 You can edit the skip logic setup by mousing over the "Skip to" element, then clicking the "..." icon that appears.